Painless. Pointy. Perfection.

 A few abbreviations are used in this tutorial:

 All the pieces cut with the Corner Beam are oversized.

 Cutting dimensions for the FSize you want to make are found on both the ruler and instruction sheet.

 For our 3" finished (3-1/2" unfinished) sample the turquoise 'Beam' fabric is cut 4" square.

 We need a 4" strip for the red 'Corners'.

 The instructions also tell you how many patches can cut from a whole strip.
-That's a big help if you're calculating how much fabric you need for one of your own designs.
-Or checking fabric requirements from a commercial pattern.
+That's a big help if you're calculating how much fabric you need for one of your own designs or converting fabric requirements from a commercial pattern.

-The printed instructions include complete information for left-handed quilters.
+The printed instructions include complete information for left-handed quilters, too.
 (Excellent!)